-However, despite claiming his innocence, Mutare magistrate court found Mwashita guilty of fraud in the tender deal.
+However, despite claiming his innocence, Mutare magistrate court found Shitazburg guilty of fraud in the tender deal.

-The High Court has not yet sat to hear his case after initially throwing out his appeal for failing to submit his heads of arguments in time.
+The High Court has not yet sat to hear the case after initially throwing out the appeal for failing to submit his heads of arguments in time.

-In his appeal to the High Court, Mwashita argued, among other things, that the trial magistrate had failed to decide that the contract between Shitazburg Enterprises and Mutare City Council was a prepaid contract and the company was not required to keep any amount equivalent to the deposit in its bank account.
+In its appeal to the High Court, Shitazburg argued, among other things, that the trial magistrate had failed to decide that the contract between Shitazburg Enterprises and Mutare City Council was a prepaid contract and the company was not required to keep any amount equivalent to the deposit in its bank account.

 Bruising legal battle ahead